OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-08.md

 ## 2 Samuel 8:13

-Thus David gained renown when he returned from defeating eighteen thousand Arameans in the Valley of Salt.
+Thus David made a name for himself, when he returned from defeating eighteen thousand Arameans in the Valley of Salt.

 ## 2 Samuel 8:14